holoviz/panel/doc/tutorials/intermediate/create_custom_widget.md

         return widget
 ```

 A key design decision in this implementation is to use the parameter state to manage the widget's internal state and update the layout.
+The alternative would be to keep the state in the `MultiChoice` and `FloatInput` widgets.
 This makes the flow easier to reason about.

 ## Creating the Application